nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/dynamicListViewer/README.md

 - **LWC Component**: `dynamicRecordListView`
 - **Apex Controller**: `DynamicRecordListViewController.cls`
+  - `getRecords`: Fetches the main list of records.
+  - `getRecordAllFields`: Retrieves all accessible fields for the detail modal.
+  - `getPageLayoutRelatedLists`: Gets the curated list of related lists for the modal sidebar.
+  - `getRelatedRecords`: Fetches records for a selected related list.
+  - `getObjectActions`: Gets the available standard and Flow actions for a record.

 ### Performance Considerations

 - The component uses client-side filtering for performance when possible
 - Server-side SOQL queries are optimized for specific use cases
 - Pagination helps manage large data sets efficiently
+- Record data for the detail modal is lazy-loaded upon click.

 ## Troubleshooting

 ### Common Issues

 1. **No Records Displayed**
-   - Verify object API name is correct
+   - Verify **Object API Name** is correct.
-   - Check that fields in the list view fields exist
+   - Check that fields in **List View Fields** exist and are valid.
-   - Ensure current user has access to the object and fields
+   - Ensure the current user has access to the object and fields.

-2. **Related Records Not Showing**
+2. **Related Lists Not Showing**
-   - Verify user has access to related objects
+   - The Apex controller uses a hard-coded map to determine which related lists to show for standard objects.
+You can modify the `getCommonRelatedListsForObject` method in `DynamicRecordListViewController.cls` to add or remove lists.
-   - Check that relationship fields are correctly defined
+   - For custom objects, ensure the relationships are correctly defined.

+3. **Actions Not Appearing**
-   - Ensure max navigation depth is set appropriately
+   - Ensure the **Show Actions** checkbox is checked in the component's properties.

-3. **Performance Issues**
-   - Consider reducing the number of displayed fields
-   - Increase records per page for fewer server calls
-   - Use more specific filters to reduce data volume
+   - For Flow actions, ensure they are configured as "Quick Actions" on the object and are active.

 ## Contributing